Chee32/5e-Character-Sheet/README.md

 # Dungeons & Dragons 5th Edition Character Sheet
 ### A New and Modern Character Sheet for 5th edition Dungeons & Dragons.
 #### About:
 The main idea behind this sheet is easy access to common character information and auto calculation & population of fields.
+To see a demo, [click here](https://lckynmbrsvn.github.io/DnD-5e-Character-Sheet/)

 Currently, this is meant to be an offline character sheet for the game of Dungeons and Dragons.
 It has been rewritten to have a modern responsive layout in w3's lightweight css.